 Charting Change - Two year public art commission

-I have been appointed as lead artist for Charting Change, a major two-year public art project for the University of Bristol’s Temple Quarter Enterprise Campus, opening next to Bristol Temple Meads station in 2026.
+In Feb 2024 I was appointed as Lead Artist for Charting Change, a major two-year public art project for the University of Bristol’s Temple Quarter Enterprise Campus, opening next to Bristol Temple Meads station in Sept 2026.

-• Girls Build Amazing Things - Free construction play and reading workshop for girls aged 8+ and families at the Little Library in the Barton Hill Microcampus on Tues 15th April.
-Email for more info.
+- Girls Build Amazing Things - Free construction play and reading workshop for girls aged 8+ and families at the Little Library in the Barton Hill Microcampus.

-• Free drop in sewing workshops at the University of Bristol Barton Hill Microcampus, 9:30 - 12, Weds 2nd, 9th, 16th & 30th Oct!
-Open to Bristol residents and UoB researchers.
+- Free drop in sewing workshops at the University of Bristol Barton Hill Microcampus, for Bristol residents and UoB researchers.

-• The first exhibition of the programme, Charting Change: WORK IN PROGRESS, sculptures and photography by Ellie Shipman and Jack Stiling in collaboration with Barton Hill History Group, from 21 - 23rd Nov at St Anne's House
+- Exhibition Charting Change: WORK IN PROGRESS, sculptures and photography by Ellie Shipman and Jack Stiling in collaboration with Barton Hill History Group, from 21 - 23rd Nov at St Anne's House.

 Find out more at public-art.bristol.ac.uk